Nowadays, the super-wealthy like Jeff Bezos, Warren Buffett, and Elon Musk are always talked about.

 However, they don’t.
 This is not the case.

-Honestly, who knows what all these could lead to.
+Honestly, who knows what all these could lead to?
 We live in a disorienting and odd time, economically and socially.
-So my thought is that a cultural and a societal change will come, and it’ll come in a very bad way.
+So my thoughts are that a cultural and a societal change will come, and it’ll come in a very bad way.